billbuchanan/csn09112/week03_ns/labs/README.md

 ```
 Can you log into Metasploit: [Yes/No]

 Stop Wireshark and examine the data packets.
 Can you find the SSH login session, and can you discover the password used?
-[Yes/No]
+(Right-Click, Follow TCP Stream) [Yes/No]

 Note: in Wireshark, use tcp.port==23 as a filter for Telnet and use tcp.port==22 as a filter for SSH.
+Or you may also simply use `telnet` or `ssh` as a shortcut.